BabylonJS/BabylonReactNative/Modules/@babylonjs/react-native/README.md

 ### iOS Configuration

 The minimum deployment target version is 12.
-This must be set as `iOS Deployment Target` in the consuming project's `project.pbxproj`, and must also be set as `platform` in the consuming project's `podfile`.
+This must be set as `iOS Deployment Target` in the consuming project's `project.pbxproj`, and must also be set as `platform` in the consuming project's `Podfile`.
-Make sure `pod install` is called from ios folder after npm install.
+Make sure `pod install` is called from the ios folder after npm install.

 #### Workspace
-In your app workspace, add a reference to BabylonReactNative project by add these lines:
+In your app workspace, add a reference to BabylonReactNative project by adding these lines:
 ```
 <FileRef
     location = "group:../node_modules/@babylonjs/react-native/Build/iOS/ReactNativeBabylon.xcodeproj">